 Collaboration needs to be supported and reflected within the framework of contracts and agreements that formalise the working arrangements between the project delivery stakeholders.
-Transactional agreements (e.g. Fixed Price/ Lump Sum) will normally drive master/slave relationships and guite often lead to conflict and adversity between the contracting parties - this will not support development of the truly aligned and collaborative relationships that are being sought.
-This is not to say that collaborative contracts/agreements should be 'soft' in any way and unbalanced in favour of the service provider or supplier.
+Transactional agreements (e.g. Fixed Price / Lump Sum) will normally drive 'master / slave' relationships and guite often lead to conflict and adversity between the contracting parties - this will not support development of the truly aligned and collaborative relationships that are being sought.
+This is not to say that collaborative contracts / agreements should be 'soft' in any way and unbalanced in favour of the service provider or supplier.
 Balanced risk and reward agreements should be the aim, where parties to the agreement share the potential gain or pain associated with project performance in an equitable and proportional manner.
 The limits and boundaries associated with risk share by the project parties should be explored and discussed at the Stakeholder Management Conference (see also Collaboration Toolkit Phase 1; Step 1.3 - Stakeholder Management Conference and Periodic Reviews).
-The Lead Entity Collaboration Champion will need to engage with legal and contract/commercial functional representatives to gain support for a collaborative project contracting strategy and philosophy.
+The Project Lead Entity -Collaboration Champion will need to engage with legal and contract / commercial representatives to gain support for a collaborative project contracting strategy and philosophy.

 There are many examples of model form contracts, created to afford balance of interests between the contracting parties (e.g. LOGIC and NEC contract forms), that have been used to support partnership arrangements.
-However, these contract forms quite often get modified by the addition of special clauses (e.g. NEC Contract 'Z' clauses) which shift the balance in favour of one party's interests.
-Balance in contracts and the principles on which they are founded is the key for effective project collaboration and contract terms and conditions (e.g. those associated with Liquidated Damages) should not be unilaterally imposed by one party without the understanding and acceptance of the other.
-Acceptance of contracting principles needs to be the result of open and honest dialogue between the parties and should not be 'assumed' from the receipt of a tender - this might reflect a lack of understanding of the risks that are gov.uk/government/uploads/system/uploads/attachment\data/ file/487294/alliancing\code\of\practice\18122015.pdf European Construction Institute (ECI) - ACTIVE Principle AP3 Effective Supply Chain Relationships VEP3.1 Procurement Cycle Management
+However, these contract forms quite often get modified by the addition of special clauses (e.g. NEC Contract 'Z' clauses) which shift the balance in favour of one parties' interests.
+Balance in contracts and the principles on which they are founded is the key to effective project collaboration and contract terms and conditions (e.g. those associated with Liquidated Damages) should not be unilaterally imposed by one party without the understanding and acceptance of the other.
+Acceptance of contracting principles needs to be the result of open and honest dialogue between the parties and should not be 'assumed' from the receipt of a tender - this might reflect a lack of understanding of the risks that are being accepted.